Paroyer/ModCatalogue/Modding.md

 ### Plasma

-Since it's the official tool made by Picroma always usefull
+Since it's the official tool made by Picroma always usefull.

 ## Ressources

+Atm most of the Ressource I know for cubeworld are listed on this page: [InfoDump](https://paroyer.github.io/ModCatalogue/Info)

+I should eventually trim that Info page and add the relevant modding ressources here, and add links/description to the tools listed above.

 ## Comments: